mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  Single: Attacks are made using the normal combat rules.
 •  Burst: Add the Auto score to damage.
 This uses a number of rounds equal to the Auto score.
 •  **Full Auto:** Make a number of attacks equal to the Auto score.
-These attacks can be made against separate targets so long as they are all within six metres of one another.
+These attacks can be made against separate targets so long as they are all within six meters of one another.
 Full auto uses a number of rounds equal to three times the Auto score.

 A weapon cannot use the Auto trait in the same action as the Scope trait or an aiming action.

 **Blast X:** This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
-Upon a successful attack, damage is rolled against every target within the weapon’s Blast score in metres.
+Upon a successful attack, damage is rolled against every target within the weapon’s Blast score in meters.
 Dodge Reactions may not be made against a Blast weapon but targets may dive for cover.
-Cover may be taken advantage of if it lies between a target and the centre of the weapon’s Blast.
+Cover may be taken advantage of if it lies between a target and the center of the weapon’s Blast.

 Bulky: A Bulky weapon has a powerful recoil or is simply extremely heavy – this makes it difficult to use effectively in combat by someone of a weak physical stature.
 A Traveller using a Bulky weapon must have STR 9 or higher to use it without penalty.
 Otherwise, all attack rolls will have a negative DM equal to the difference between their STR DM and +1.

 Radiation: When a Radiation weapon is fired, the target will receive 2D x 20 rads (see page 81), multiplied by three for Spacecraft scale weapons (so, they deal 2D x 60 rads).
-If the Radiation weapon is Destructive, every target within 10 metres will also receive 2D x 20 rads.
+If the Radiation weapon is Destructive, every target within 10 meters will also receive 2D x 20 rads.

 Scope: The weapon has been fitted with vision- enhancing sights, allowing it to put shots on target from far greater ranges.
-A weapon with the Scope trait ignores the rule that limits all attacks made at a range greater than 100 metres are automatically treated as being at Extreme range, so long as the Traveller aims before shooting.
+A weapon with the Scope trait ignores the rule that limits all attacks made at a range greater than 100 meters are automatically treated as being at Extreme range, so long as the Traveller aims before shooting.

 Smart: This weapon has intelligent or semi-intelligent rounds able to guide themselves to a target.
 They gain a DM to their attack rolls equal to the difference between their TL and that of the target (usually their armor or vehicle, although Smart weapons can also home in on communications devices, computers and weapons).
 This DM will be a minimum of DM+1 and a maximum of DM+6.